 Scope of Work for Rehabilitation Counselors

-People with disabilities face unique challenges that often require creative alternative solutions.
-Whether a person has a physical, mental, developmental or emotional disability, rehabilitative counseling helps them achieve personal and professional goals, and lead their lives more freely.
+People with disabilities face challenges that require creative solutions.
+Whether a person has a physical, mental or emotional disability, rehabilitative counseling helps them achieve personal and professional goals, and lead their lives more freely.

-Rehabilitation counselors are employed by a variety of state departments and community programs.
-They are also employed in the private sector for for profit and nonprofit organizations, such as schools, colleges, residential care facilities and drug rehabilitation houses.
+Rehabilitation counselors work in a variety of state departments and community programs.
+They are also employed in the private sector in for-profit and nonprofit organizations, such as schools, colleges, residential care facilities and drug rehabilitation facilities.